DON’T BELIEVE IN GOD? Join the club.

 “Don’t believe in God?
 Join the club.”

-“The point of our ongoing nationwide awareness campaign is to reach out to the millions of atheists and agnostics living in the United States,” explained Fred Edwords, national director of the United Coalition of Reason.
-“Such non-theists sometimes don’t realize there’s a community for them because they’re inundated with religious messages at every turn.
-We hope our effort will serve as a beacon and let them know they aren’t alone.”
+“The point of our nationwide awareness campaign is to reach out to the millions of atheists, agnostics, freethinkers and humanists living in the United States,” explained Fred Edwords, national director of the United Coalition of Reason.
+“Nonreligious people sometimes don’t realize there’s a community out there for them because they’re inundated with religious messages at every turn.
+So we hope this will serve as a beacon and let them know they aren’t alone.”